Eclipse1979/leaflet-slider/README.md

 ## Using Leaflet-Slider :

-The slider can be insterted like this: you create the control. **The slider's id (in the options) must be the same as the variable name used by the slider.** For instance in the following code, options should have `id: "newSlider"`.
+The slider can be insterted like this: you create the control. **The slider's id (in the options) must be the same as the variable name of the slider.** For instance in the following code, options should have `id: "newSlider"` as a propertie.
 The function fn should only take the value of the input as a parameter and will be called when the input value is changed.

     newSlider = L.control.slider(<Function> fn, <Control.Slider options> options);